 Shit!
 Did I blow it?
 Did I let the chance pass me by?
 I finished the season with my first 13a flash, and by doing two 13a's and a 13b over the course of 4 days in Lander.
 My fitness was still good.
 What the hell happened??
 At this point, I'm definitely pushing 60 on the attempt-o-meter and looking at 2 years of being thwarted by a single route.

 Autumn, 2012.
 Knowing it would be too warm early in the season, I spent my time cleaning up a few routes I had tried but never finished.
 One 13a, one 13b, a 13c, and some work on a couple of 13d's, and the temps were getting good.
 On a particularly cold day in November, with the try tally hitting around 70, with only my small crew at the wall, and I finally clipped the chains.

-Adam Ondra only took 9 weeks to send La Dura Dura, the hardest sport route on earth.
-9 weeks... but in his words, "Seventy tries could be somewhere close to the truth."
+The media reported that Adam Ondra only took 9 weeks to send La Dura Dura, the hardest sport route on earth.
+9 weeks...spread over two years, that is, and in Adam's own words, "Seventy tries could be somewhere close to the truth."